bmccoard/AriloSprinkler-Firmware/README.md

 - Sunset time synchronization -> The sunset time on the "station" device will be synchronized with the "remote" over the MirrorLink Lora protocol

 Further features:
 - Plaformio support, as well on MacOs (I am using the libraries for reference in case of compilation issues: ESP8266_SSD1306, PubSubClient, RadioLib, Time, U8g2, UIPEthernet)
+- Encrypted lora protocol with Speck64/128 block cipher and CTR cipher mode.
+Protected against manipulation (the repetition of an intercepted command will not induce any actions neither on the remote nor on the station)

 Tested features:
 - Opensprinkler SW features work